 For example my front pond consumes 45 watts per hour and pumps 2500 litres per hour.
 While my large aquaponic system pond pump also consumes 45 watts per hour, yet it has an output of 4600 litres an hour.

 That’s almost double the water circulation for the same energy cost!

 It pays to do the research early.
 Usually the more efficient the model the more the upfront cost, although not always.

-Another good tip is to use this website to see if you can find a cheaper energy provider.
+Another good tip is to use this website (for those in Victoria) to see if you can find a cheaper energy provider.

 I’m always shocked when I hear how much some people are paying for power, simply because they can’t be bothered switching!!
 That website is free all you need is a recent bill and it will do the calculations for you.